-Preparation is key to success.
+Preparation for CRNA school costs is key to success.
 And what better way to prepare for CRNA school than to be financially ready?
 To make sure you know what you are getting into, Thrivent’s Financial Advisor, Natalie Kratzer, sits with Jenny Finnell as she goes into detail with everything you need to know about CRNA school and living expenses.
 Natalie goes through different financial assistance options you can take advantage of and provides specific information that will help you make the best decision.
 She shares valuable insights on how self-assessment and recognizing your spending leaks can help you cut back on expenses as early as your application stage.

 Learn how to map out your CRNA journey from the moment you apply until you land that job and start earning back the hard work that you put in.
 Tune in!